 Make the Compound Butter

-Combine room temperature salted butter, fresh minced garlic, finely chopped parsley, and onion powder.
+Combine room temperature unsalted butter, fresh minced garlic, finely chopped parsley, and onion powder.
 Mix well and set aside.

 Spatchcock the Chicken